pycontribs/pyrax/docs/cloud_servers.md

 ## Listing Flavors
 Let's do the same for flavors:

-    flvs = cs.flavors.list()
+flvs = cs.list_flavors()
 for flv in flvs:
     print "Name:", flv.name
     print "  ID:", flv.id
     print "  RAM:", flv.ram
     print "  Disk:", flv.disk
     print "  VCPUs:", flv.vcpus

 This returns:

-    Name: 512MB Standard Instance
+    Name: 1 GB Performance
-      ID: 2
+      ID: performance1-1
-      RAM: 512
+      RAM: 1024
       Disk: 20
       VCPUs: 1
-    Name: 1GB Standard Instance
+    Name: 2 GB Performance
-      ID: 3
+      ID: performance1-2
-      RAM: 1024
+      RAM: 2048
       Disk: 40
-      VCPUs: 1
-    Name: 2GB Standard Instance
-      ID: 4
-      RAM: 2048
-      Disk: 80
       VCPUs: 2
-    Name: 4GB Standard Instance
+    Name: 4 GB Performance
-      ID: 5
+      ID: performance1-4
       RAM: 4096
-      Disk: 160
+      Disk: 40
-      VCPUs: 2
+      VCPUs: 4
-    Name: 8GB Standard Instance
+    Name: 8 GB Performance
-      ID: 6
+      ID: performance1-8
       RAM: 8192
+      Disk: 40
+      VCPUs: 8
+    Name: 120 GB Performance
+      ID: performance2-120
+      RAM: 122880
+      Disk: 40
+      VCPUs: 32
+    Name: 15 GB Performance
+      ID: performance2-15
+      RAM: 15360
-      Disk: 320
+      Disk: 40
       VCPUs: 4
-    Name: 15GB Standard Instance
-      ID: 7
-      RAM: 15360
-      Disk: 620
-      VCPUs: 6
-    Name: 30GB Standard Instance
+    Name: 30 GB Performance
-      ID: 8
+      ID: performance2-30
       RAM: 30720
-      Disk: 1200
+      Disk: 40
       VCPUs: 8
+    Name: 60 GB Performance
+      ID: performance2-60
+      RAM: 61440
+      Disk: 40
+      VCPUs: 16
+    Name: 90 GB Performance
+      ID: performance2-90
+      RAM: 92160
+      Disk: 40
+      VCPUs: 24

 So you now have the available images and flavors.
-Suppose you want to create a **512MB Ubuntu 12.04** server; to do this, you can use the `find()` method and the exact name of the image.
+Suppose you want to create a **1GB Performance-1 Ubuntu 12.04** server: to do this, you can use the `find()` method and the exact name of the image.
 This is difficult, since the exact name is 'Ubuntu 12.04 LTS (Precise Pangolin)', which you probably would not have guessed.
 So the easiest way to do this is to check in a less restrictive manner:

     ubu_image = [img for img in cs.images.list()
             if "Ubuntu 12.04" in img.name][0]

-You can do something similar to get the 512MB flavor:
+You can do something similar to get the 1GB Performance-1 flavor:

-    flavor_512 = [flavor for flavor in cs.flavors.list()
+    flavor_1GB = [flavor for flavor in cs.flavors.list()
-            if flavor.ram == 512][0]
+            if flavor.ram == 1024][0]

 Note that these calls are somewhat inefficient, so if you are going to be working with images and flavors a lot, it is best to make the listing call once and store the results locally.
 Images and flavors typically do not change very often.